anaclumos/extracranial/Research/pages/Protocol Wars.md

 - Working code is often better than a draft by a standards committee.
 See Clark's quote
 - For example, Mosaic had a feature that automatically converted Gopher menus into [[HTML]]
 - Simplicity
 - Politics plays a more prominent role than technologists would like to admit.
-The U.S. Department of Defense was an early adopter of TCP/[[IP]]
+The [[United States of America|U.S.]] Department of Defense was an early adopter of TCP/[[IP]]
 - Meanwhile, the University of Minnesota charged licensing fees for Gopher servers
 - Competing protocols often make different trade-offs, i.e., optimizing for computing or storage